n4demo/learn-to-run-apps-on-AKS/README-step2.md

 ## We will perform each task by creating and in future editing a YAML text file.
 This so we can edit and apply to any K8s cluster and should be saved into source control such as GIT

-# ---- Important.
-You must use you own name below without any spaces ---
+# - Important.
+Replace brian with you own firstname-

 12. Create a new yaml formatted text file (brian-ns.yaml) containing a new NAMESPACE by using the kubectl command: